zyzo/izberg-api-python/README.md

 ProductOffer
 -------------

-Offers differs from products, a product can not be added to a cart, the product is the physical object defined by it's brand, model, colors etc ...
-When someone by a product on a marketplace, he actually orders a specific offer from a specific merchant corresponding to a product.<br>
+Offers differs from products, a product can not be added to a cart, the product is the physical object defined by its brand, model, colors etc ...
+When someone by a product on a marketplace, he actually orders an offer linked to a product from a specific merchant.<br>
 We are here going to deal with offers, or more accurately product offers.

 ### Get productOffer

-In order to fetch an offer, we need to call the <code>find()</code> method within the <code>ProductOffer</code> class, and passing the id of the requested product.
+In order to fetch an offer, we need to call the <code>find()</code> method on the <code>ProductOffer</code> class, and passing the id of the requested product.
 Once we've got it, let's print some infos.

 ```python